jackherberger/About_me/ReadMe.md

 # About Me:

-My name is Jack Herberger, I am a Computer Science student at Cal Poly SLO.
-I am passionate about doing meaningful work and bringing our community together.
+My name is Jack Herberger, I am a Computer Science student at Cal Poly SLO. <br>I am passionate about doing meaningful work and bringing our community together.<br>

 # Some things I've been looking into...
 I'm currently working on developing Goop, a blogging social media platform.<br>I have a keen interest in Technical Product Management.<br>Always in a constant state of learning and growing.